Skip to Content

 2. They accept and create an account

-3. They install the daemon on their laptop and connect
+3. They install Rabtly on their laptop and connect

 4. They’re on the network immediately — no IT helpdesk needed